Building a strong foundation of organic traffic and SEO is one of the most powerful marketing channels available to businesses.

 Time is money.
 If you’re an agency owner you need to be investing your hours in growing the business and you can’t do that if you’re in front of your computer all day manually taking screenshots for reporting.
 You need to invest your time wisely to scale and agency—these two tools help us do exactly that.

 Summary: How to Automate Your Semrush Reporting

 In summary, scaling an agency is all about finding the right tools that help you both improve your client’s results and automate your internal agency tasks.
-As Mark has found, his two favorite tools to do just that are AgencyAnalytics and Semrush.
+Although there are several alternatives to Semrush, including Moz, Majestic, and Ahrefs, Mark's two favorite tools are AgencyAnalytics and SEMrush.

-On the SEO side of things, Semrush is their go-to intelligence tool that helps them rank their clients higher in search and improve their paid advertising results.
-In terms of reporting, AgencyAnalytics has automated their manual tasks and allowed them to scale the agency while still demonstrating the value of their services to clients.
+On the SEO side of things, Semrush is the go-to intelligence tool that helps them rank their clients higher in search and improve their paid advertising results.
+In terms of reporting, the AgencyAnalytics SEO reporting tools , including the SEO site audit and keyword rank monitor have automated many manual tasks and allowed them to scale the agency while still demonstrating the value of its services to clients.